Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 <meta name="viewport" content="width=device-width, initial-scale=1.0">

-<title>Getting to Know Tailwind CSS: Responsive Product Card</title>
+<title>Getting to Know Tailwind CSS</title>

-<!-- Connect the Tailwind CSS output file -->
+<!-- Link the compiled Tailwind output CSS -->

 <link href="./dist/output.css" rel="stylesheet">